Get insider access

 42 cd/m²

 The LG 40WP95C has decent brightness in SDR.
 It's bright enough to overcome glare in a moderately lit room, but it can't handle direct sunlight.
-There's very little variation in peak brightness with different content.
+There's very little variation in brightness with different content.

-These measurements are after calibration, in the 'Custom' Picture Mode, with the backlight at max.
+These measurements are after calibration in the 'Custom' Picture Mode, with the backlight at max.

 6.0